jethomas2020/javascript-challenge/README.md

         country
         shape

-    Again, the user will enter the criteria details listed above, and the results will display.
+    Again, the user will enter the criteria details listed above, and click the "Filter Table" button, and any results will display. the results will display.

 ---------------